-The maximum sentence for robbery in the UK is life imprisonment, however the court will consider a number of options before the appropriate sentence is decided upon.
-The court will also have to consider whether the offender should be classified as a ‘dangerous’ person.
+The maximum sentence for robbery in the UK is life imprisonment, however the court will consider a number of options before the appropriate sentence is decided.
+The court will also consider whether the offender should be classified as a ‘dangerous’ person.

 What are the different levels of sentencing for armed robbery?

 A Crown Court judge will use three levels of severity when deciding upon a sentence for robbery:

 - Level one – robbery using minimal force